ashleyf1996/OOP_Game_Assignment_2016/README.md

 - I used booleans and all types of variables
 - I drew my shapes precisely
 - I picked my colours and fonts to be in co-cordiantion with eachother
+- I read the instructions for the game from a DATA FILE